misfist/petfinder-search-rescue/readme.txt

 The widget displays a different photo of an animal from your shelter on every page.
 Link to your adoption page and customize the look of the button.

 1. Under the Appearance menu, click on Widgets.
-2. Drag Petfinder: Search & Rescue Widget into your sidebar.
+2. Drag WordPress Petfinder Listing Widget into your sidebar.
 Type in your shelter id, api key, and shelter name.
 3. For the button, type in your text and choose a color.
 4. Type in the full link to your adoption page.
 	(Example - http://www.mywebsite.com/adoptable-pets)